How to breed Hemaris fuciformis by Robin

-You are currently in the rearing archives; click here to return to the index.
-The archives are a community project where everyone can submit caresheets.
+You are currently in the rearing archives; the archives are a community project where everyone can submit caresheets.

 Robin Allen is one of the most experienced moth breeders from the United Kingdom; he often manages to rear things that completely take me by suprise, and kindly shares his knowledge with everyone.